Group Leader Profiles

 Physics

-Group Leader at the Max Planck Institute for Solid State Research
+Group Leader at the Institute for Material Science III, University of Stuttgart

 homepage